AdobeDocs/graphql-mesh-gateway/src/pages/reference/handlers/json-schema.md

 ## Query Parameters

-There are a few methods to define the query parameters, select the one that fits your needs (or combine them):
+There are multiple methods for defining query parameters.
+Select the method that fits your needs, or combine multiple methods:

-### Auto declare
+### Automatically declare query parameters

-The mesh automatically generates arguments for operations if needed.
+API Mesh automatically generates arguments for operations (if needed).
 Arguments are generated as nullable strings by default.

 ```json
 {